OpenImaging/miqa/docs/site.md

 ﻿## Site navigation
 ### Projects homepage
 Projects are the top-level organizational structure in MIQA; as such, the homepage allows users to navigate through projects and view the status of scans within.
-The figure below shows what this page will look like to a user that has not been added to any projects yet.
-This user may ask to be added to existing projects or create new ones.
+The screenshot on the right shows a homepage view to a new user who has not been granted access to any existing projects.
+This user may ask to be added to existing projects or create new projects.

 **![](images/site_0.png)**
 #### Creating a project